-This September 18th, we have planned a Day of Astronomy event at the Werner Schmidt Observatory (WSO) for the public and our club members and friends.
-During the day, we will have live demonstrations, talks, and many great astronomy based items to give to our visitors, including books, globes, posters, and a raffle of a four inch telescope with an equatorial mount.
+During the day, we will have live demonstrations, talks, and many great astronomy-based items to give to our visitors, including books, globes, posters, and a raffle of a four-inch telescope with an equatorial mount.
 In the evening, we will have a star party, and continue our give-away program for our guests.
-In between the day and evening activities, we will be going to dinner at a local restaurant, and invite people to join us, but only if they are comfortable with indoor dining.
+In between the day and evening activities, we will be going to dinner at a local restaurant, and invite people to join us, but only if they are vaccinated and comfortable with indoor dining.
 (Right now, our tentative schedule is: afternoon program 2-5 PM, dinner 5-7 PM, and evening star party 7-10 PM.)
 We will also be doing a membership drive, and hope that some of our visitors will be interested in joining when they see what we do.
 We hope to see you at WSO!

-6) Website
+4) Website

-We continue refreshing our poor, neglected (during the pandemic) website, and if you look at it you will see the following updates: 1) an updated introduction by the CCAS President, 2) an updated calendar, with speakers and their abstracts included, 3) a complete list of this year's and previous year's speakers (back to January 2017) and their topics, and 4) this year's and previous year's FLL newsletters.
-Other sections and features will also be updated in the not-too-distant future.
+If you look at it later this week (Friday or Saturday) you will see the following updates: 1) an updated introduction by the CCAS President, 2) an updated calendar, with speakers and their topics included, 3) a complete list of this year's and previous year's speakers (back to January 2017) and their topics, and 4) this year's and previous year's FLL newsletters.
+Our apologies for the delay in updating.